re-innovation/TTGO_EPaper/README.md

 * Display a random quotation

 You will need to include the ESP32 into your board manager on the Arduino IDE.
-Ensure ESP32 is installed~:
+Ensure ESP32 is installed:

-Put: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json in your preferences Then Tools -> Boards -> Board Manager.
+Put: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json in your preferences.

+Then Tools -> Boards -> Board Manager.
 Click on Board Manager and search for "esp32" and install.

-Please follow the instructions here: https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/
+Please follow the instructions here:

+https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/

 For these examples you will need to include the following libraries: